Last updated: April 4, 2023

 Learn to Live has lots of information on cancer prevention-including risk factors and tips for protecting yourself and your family.
 FREE cancer screening exams are available for eligible adult county residents.
 Call our Learn to Live Line at 410-222-7979 for more information.

-Cancer is a disease that affects the lives of many people in Anne Arundel County and it is the leading cause of death among county residents.
+Cancer is a disease that affects the lives of many people in Anne Arundel County.
 Cancer has been on the decline for several years in Anne Arundel County.
 Every year, over 2,500 Anne Arundel County residents are diagnosed with cancer.
-Seven main cancers are targeted by Maryland Department of Health because they have the most significant impact on incidence and mortality.
+Seven main cancers are targeted by the Maryland Department of Health because they have the most significant impact on incidence and mortality.
 There are strategies that exist for prevention and early detection of these cancers.
+Click here for more.

 There are certain cancers — breast and cervical cancer in particular — that women need to know about.
 In fact, more than 400 new cases of breast cancer are diagnosed each year in Anne Arundel County.
-Breast cancer is the second leading cause of cancer death among women in Anne Arundel County after lung cancer.
 However, through education, early detection and prompt treatment, we are seeing that the mortality rate from both breast and cervical cancer is decreasing.
 It is critical for women to get educated and checked for these cancers.
+Click here for more.

 Skin cancer, the most common form of cancer in the United States, is divided into nonmelanomas and melanomas.